-The Periwinkle Wreaths (or crowns in some churches), are placed on the heads of the Bride and Groom, during the Crowning Ceremony.
+The Periwinkle Wreaths (or crowns in some churches) are placed on the heads of the Bride and Groom, during the Crowning Ceremony.
 These wreaths represent love, purity, and fertility.
-They are a symbol of dawn of the new kingdom to be ruled, side by side, by the newlyweds from this moment on throughout their married life.
+They are a symbol of the dawn of the new kingdom to be ruled, side by side, by the newlyweds from this moment on throughout their married life.

-The pillow for the periwinkle wreaths, was embroidered by one of the Groom’s sisters, specifically for this special occasion.
+The pillow for the periwinkle wreaths was embroidered by one of the Groom’s sisters, specifically for this special occasion.

-The Korovai and the Greeting Bread was baked by the Groom’s 90 year old great-aunt, who also baked 6 beautifully decorated traditional Ukrainian Tortes, for the wedding reception.
+The Korovai and the Greeting Bread was baked by the Groom’s 90-year-old great-aunt, who also baked 6 beautifully decorated traditional Ukrainian Tortes, for the wedding reception.

 The Korovai decorations (love birds, cones, Tree of Life branches) were created by the Groom’s sisters, who also assembled this whole Korovai.

 The Groom’s mother was very proud of her Ukrainian heritage, and its rich culture.
-She was passionate about Ukrainian embroidery, so I just had to capture a close up view of the intricate work on these embroidered scarfs (towels)- Rushnyky, displayed on the Korovai table.
+She was passionate about Ukrainian embroidery, so I just had to capture a close-up view of the intricate work on these embroidered scarfs (towels)- Rushnyky, displayed on the Korovai table.

-Part of the wedding reception rituals was a traditional wedding gift giving to the Bride and the Groom.
+Part of the wedding reception rituals was a traditional wedding gift-giving to the Bride and the Groom.

 These traditional gifts, would not be so traditional at a non-Ukrainian, or non-Irish wedding, but in this culture, they represent a long-standing tradition of bestowing gifts upon the Bride and the Groom on their Wedding Day.

 Gifts can come in all forms, such as best wishes, friendship, homemade gifts, or store-bought gifts.
 Some of the best traditional gifts are passed on from generation to generation.